Eden, North Carolina: Festivals and events

 Each year in September Eden host its annual Fall Riverfest, which celebrates the city's art, history, and river heritage.
 It is located in the "old" Leaksville shopping district on Washington Street, the oldest downtown street since 1917.
 Others include: Charlie Poole Music festival, which features music legends such as, Mike Seeger and the Osbourne brothers.
 The Eden chamber of commerce created the Eden Business Expo, as a venue for local businesses to present career opportunities, products, and services.
-Oink and Ale presents a block-style summer fest featuring entertainment, beer, and the city's best BBQ.

 Eden Museum

 On September 19, 2009, the museum was officially opened.
 In 2010, the exhibits were completed.
 The museum is an initiative of the Eden Preservation Society.
 The museum reflects on the city's history from the consolidation of Leaksville, Spray, and Draper, Triassic period, Saura Indians, William Byrd, Civil War, World Wars, the Korean War and much more.

 Smith River Greenway

 The Smith River Greenway is a walking trail consisted with the Smith River that is 1.5 miles long extending along the Eden Family YMCA located on Kennedy street and Island ford landing filled with plenty of interesting plants and wildlife found in the trail.
-From a circumference view the Greenway can cross the smith river on meadow road.
+From a circumference view the Greenway can cross the smith river on Meadow road.
 Local parking, picnic shelters, and restroom facilities are offered at the trailhead for visiting tourist.
 The city's next plan for the Greenway is to extend the trail towards the Spray dam.